Why Should I Use Gantt Charts in Project Management Software?

 Using a Gantt chart, you can view each sprint separately and focus only on the tasks within each one.
 Or you can view the project in its entirety to keep track of how changes in one sprint will impact the others.

-With a timeline schedule, when you change the duration or end date on one task, it can be difficult to see which following tasks it directly impacted.
+With a timeline schedule, when you change the duration or end date on one task, it can be difficult to see which following tasks it has directly impacted.

 But when you make changes directly on your Gantt chart, it’s much easier to see the bars of other tasks shifting out.
-Which means it offers a better way to stay on top of what’s occurring when.
+This means it offers a better way to stay on top of what’s occurring when.

 - You can define the critical path

 One of the best reasons to use a Gantt chart is to easily define and monitor your critical path.
 Thanks to the Gantt chart's visual nature, you can quickly pinpoint which path in your schedule is the longest.
 This knowledge allows you to understand which tasks can’t afford to slip if you want to complete the project on time.